 The data that you enter when you play a Task guide is real.
 If you're in a production environment, the data will be entered in the company that you're currently using.

-To access Help content within Finance and Operations, either click the Help (?) icon and then choose Help or press Ctrl+Shift+?.
+To access Help content, either click the Help (?) icon and then choose Help or press Ctrl+Shift+?.
 In both cases, the Help pane opens.
-From the Help pane, you can access articles or task guides.
+From the Help pane, you can access articles or Task guides.

 Accessing help topics from the Help pane

-From the Help pane, you can access articles that apply to the Finance and Operations client.
-When you first open the Help pane and click the Wiki tab, you’ll see the articles that apply to the page that you’re currently on in Finance and Operations.
+From the Help pane, you can access articles that apply to the client.
+When you first open the Help pane and click the Help tab, you'll see the articles that apply to the page that you're currently on.
 If no articles are found, you can enter keywords to refine your search.
 When you click an article in the Help pane, a new tab opens in your browser and displays the article.

 Accessing Task guides from the Help pane

-Before you can access Task guides from the Help pane, a System administrator has to go to the System parameters page in Finance and Operations and configure some settings.
+Before you can access Task guides from the Help pane, a System administrator has to go to the System parameters page in Finance, Supply Chain Managment, and Retail and configure some settings.

-- In order to configure help, you must be signed in with an account in the same tenant as the tenant in which Finance and Operations is deployed.
+- In order to configure help, you must be signed in with an account in the same tenant as the tenant in which the app is deployed.

-- It is not possible to connect to an LCS library from an instance of Finance and Operations running in a local virtual hard drive (VHD).
+- It is not possible to connect to an LCS library from an instance of the app running in a local virtual hard drive (VHD).

 On the System parameters page, follow these steps: